-Whether you play poker, bet on sports, casino or bingo, Do I have to declare gambling winnings? and Are gambling winnings considered income? are one of the most asked questions by UK players.
-Understandably you want to know if your HMRC is going to be taking a chunk of your hard earned casino, poker or sports bet winnings and below we have the answer for you.
+Whether you play poker, bet on sports, casino or bingo, Do I have to declare gambling winnings? and do you pay tax on gambling winnings UK? are one of the most asked questions by UK players.
+Understandably you want to know if your HMRC is going to be taking a chunk of your hard earned casino, poker or sports bet winnings.

 Betting Duty Abolished in 2001